 Artists: Steve Aoki, Calvin Harris, R3hab, Botnek, Tiesto

 Electro house is the most intense sub-genre of all House music.
 You’ll know if you are listening to electro house if you notice distorted bass lines with a heavy use of synths, as well as pounding beats and strong buildups.
 One thing you will NOT hear is a lot of percussion- electro house relies primarily on bass to carry the song.

 For all my wubheads, Dub has the power to send us into an aggressively euphoric state of happiness.
 With a focus on bass and uptempo breaks, some of the EDM world’s most legendary drops belong to this genre.
 Next time you are at a concert but you’re not sure whether or not you are listening to Dub, just look around for anyone headbanging the life out of themselves - that is how you know.

 Anything dubstep is typically high in BPM and packed with syncopated rhythmic percussion patterns.
 This form of bass distortion is best enjoyed when listened to at high volumes.
 Dubstep is also known for having epic drops that are guaranteed to make it onto every raver's Snapchat story.

 Artists: RL Grime, Baauer, Flosstradamus

-Trap originally drew mainly on rap and hip hop, but over time it has evolved to revolve more around electronic sounds (thank you rave gods).
+Trap originally drew mainly on rap and hip hop, but over time it has evolved to revolve more around electronic sounds.
 You will hear a lot of snappy snares, loud kicks, and trihats behind the focus of the song's heavy bass.
 No matter what club or party you are at, you are bound to hear at least one trap song… or twenty.